Scille/parsec-cloud/docs/rfcs/old/0021-sequester-realm-extract-file-format.md

     -- TODO: are author/size/created_on useful ?
     author INTEGER REFERENCES device (_id) NOT NULL, size INTEGER NOT NULL,
-    -- this field is created by the backend when inserting (unlike vlob's timestamp, see below) created_on TIMESTAMPTZ NOT NULL,
+    -- this field is created by the server when inserting (unlike vlob's timestamp, see below) created_on TIMESTAMPTZ NOT NULL,

     UNIQUE(block_id)